 Water coolers and dispensers are essential to providing staff and patient comfort and maintaining hygiene in your facility.
 Hospitals can save thousands of dollars each year by introducing a few simple optimizations.
 To bring your energy bills down, adjust temperature ranges.
 Switch polypropylene cups to disposable, biodegradable cones.
 Also, check with your supplier if you can use bigger capacity tanks.

 9. Outsource Call Handling

-About 88% of appointments are made via phone.
-Call answering keeps your nurses and front-desk staff busy, while they should be focusing on other tasks.
-Still, they won’t be able to answer every single phone.
-By hiring a HIPAA compliant medical answering service provider, you ensure that all calls are handled in a professional and expedient manner.
-And there are many financial benefits tied to it, as you minimize employee costs, boost your staff productivity, and save on the infrastructure.
+About 76% of appointments are made via phone.
+Never ending appointment calls keeps your nurses and front-desk staff busy scheduling appointments howeve it takes time away from them focusing on inhouse patients.
+Also, they can only handle one call at a time.
+By outsourcing your scheudling needs to a HIPAA compliant medical answering service provider, you can ensure that all calls are handled in a professional and expedient manner.
+There are also many financial benefits as you minimize employee costs, boost your staff productivity, and save on the infrastructure.

 What hospitals can do is to use combination of Process, Data and Technology to ensure that their current assets — Human (Doctors & Nurses), Machines (Radiology, Pathology etc.) and Real Estate (Hospital/ Clinical layout) are more efficient and geared towards providing better quality of care.

 10. Use an Online Booking System